LaurentRosenfeld/Perl-6-Miscellaneous/Challenges-in-Perl6/Euler-number.md

 It works, but the formula converges very slowly: with an input number of 10,000, we obtain only 4 correct digits.

 Let's try with a better formula.
-Isaac Newton found in 1669 that what is known as Euler's constant is equal to the  sum of the following infinite series (sometimes called the Maclauring series expansion):
+Isaac Newton found in 1669 that what is known as Euler's constant is equal to the  sum of the following infinite series (sometimes called the Maclaurin series expansion):

 ![alt text](./Euler2.jpg "Sum of infinite series for e")